 In this post, we discuss everything there is to know about AMRAP workouts, such as:

-AMRAP is an acronym for “As Many Rounds (or Reps) As Possible”.
-It is a metabolic, high-intensity workout that typically consists of a few exercises (although it can be just one exercise or many exercises) done in a continuous circuit, with minimal rest (only when you absolutely have to), for an allotted time.
+The definition of the acronym AMRAP is “As Many Rounds (or Reps) As Possible”.
+An AMRAP workout is a metabolic, high-intensity workout that typically consists of a few exercises (although it can be just one exercise or many exercises) done in a continuous circuit, with minimal rest (only when you absolutely have to), for an allotted time.

-With an AMRAP workout, you will be pushing your body to the max, only resting when you really must (for example, if you are unable to complete a rep with good form, you can pause, then continue, and/or slow down the pace).
+With an AMRAP workout, you will be pushing your body to the max, only resting when you really must (for example, if you are unable to complete a rep with proper form, you can pause, then continue, and/or slow down the pace).
 All in all, the goal is to do as many rounds or reps as possible within a set time.
-So, the workout is intense.
+So, AMRAP workouts are meant to be intense.

 How long are AMRAP workouts?

-AMRAP workouts can range from 3 minutes to as much as 60 minutes.
-Of course, you need to be in stellar shape if you are doing an AMRAP workout for 60 minutes as that will be very difficult.
-That is, if you do the workout properly (very minimal rest).
-Therefore, most AMRAP workouts for beginners are 5-15 minutes long.
+AMRAP workouts can range from 3 minutes to as much as 30-60 minutes.
+Of course, you need to be in stellar shape if you are doing long AMRAP workouts.
+Be that as it may, usually long AMRAPs are broken down into different AMRAP blocks with rest taken between blocks.

 Have a look at a few examples of AMRAP workouts below, so you can get an even clearer picture of what an AMRAP workout entails.
-We will provide more examples later in the article, as well as a full length AMRAP steel mace workout that you can follow along to.
+We will provide more examples later in the article.

 You will do one exercise after the other, continually repeating the circuit, only resting when you absolutely have to, for 10 minutes.
-If you do rest, it’s just a short rest so you can catch your breath or a pause within your set (in position).
+If you do rest, it’s just a short rest so you can catch your breath before the next exercise or a pause within your set (in position).